akihikodaki/dts/test_plans/pmd_stacked_bonded_test_plan.rst

 support a proper x16 PCIe interface so the host sees a single netdev and that netdev corresponds directly to the 100G Ethernet port.
 They indicated that in their current system they bond multiple 100G NICs together, using DPDK bonding API in their application.
-They are interested in looking at an alternatve source for the 100G NIC and are in conversation with Silicom who are shipping a 100G RRC based NIC (something like Boulder Rapids).
+They are interested in looking at an alternative source for the 100G NIC and are in conversation with Silicom who are shipping a 100G RRC based NIC (something like Boulder Rapids).
 The issue they have with RRC NIC is that the NIC presents as two PCIe interfaces (netdevs) instead of one.
 If the